jbonde/electricitymonitor/README.md

 In my case I needed to swop -A and -B as encryption_key and authentication_key was mixed up probably by Kamstrup.
 You will then see readings presented in different formats.
 Each Data Object has its own ID as can be seen at page 4 in this list: https://radiuselnet.dk/wp-content/uploads/DLMS-COSEM.pdf

 Meter status (as seen on the display) and actual power consumption are all represented by number 14 in the list.

+My current python script is developed thanks to Gurux (see installation notes at end of code)